pavlomoskalenko/url-shortener/README.md

 npm run dev
 ```

-The dev server proxies API requests to `http://localhost:8080`.
+The dev server runs on port 3000 and proxies API requests to `http://localhost:8080`.

 To build for production: